Ahhh Ha

-"Ahhh Ha" is a song by American rapper Lil Durk.
+"Ahhh Ha" (stylized in all caps) is a diss track by American rapper Lil Durk.
 It was released on February 22, 2022, as the third single from his seventh studio album, 7220.
 The song features subliminal disses towards rapper YoungBoy Never Broke Again, who took shots at Durk's late Only the Family artist, King Von, on his single, "Bring the Hook", from his eighteenth mixtape, Colors (2022).

 Background and composition

 The song is a response to "Bring the Hook" by rapper YoungBoy Never Broke Again.
 It features "a menacing, piano-led beat and threatening lyrics", and finds Lil Durk "boasting his street credentials and calling out his opposition".
 Durk references the deaths of his brother D-Thang and rapper King Von, whom he pays tribute to.
 He takes shots at YoungBoy's ex-girlfriend Jania Meshell, referencing that she was briefly linked with King Von.

 Music video

 The music video was directed by Jerry Productions, and sees Lil Durk with his Only the Family crew.
 Throughout the video, Durk wears a ring paying tribute to D-Thang.
 He and his crew present stacks of cash and wander in the "snowed out" streets of Englewood, Chicago.